Saaab Stories

 Saaab Stories is the second extended play (EP) by American rapper Action Bronson.
 The EP was released on June 11, 2013, and is entirely produced by American record producer Harry Fraud.
-The EP, which was released by Vice and Atlantic Records, serves as Bronson's major label debut project.
-It was recorded from 2012 to 2013, and was produced by Harry Fraud.
+The EP, which was distributed by Vice and Atlantic Records, serves as Bronson's major label debut project.
+It was recorded from 2012 to 2013.
 It features guest appearances from fellow American rappers Wiz Khalifa, Prodigy and Raekwon.
 "Strictly 4 My Jeeps" was released as the album's lead and sole single on the 14th of May, 2013.

 Background

 On April 18, 2012, Harry Fraud announced that he would be releasing a collaborative album with Action Bronson in the summer of 2012, saying "Right now we have enough material for two projects.
 We’re definitely going to do an LP.
 Right now it’s called Saab Stories—Saab as in the automobile company.
 You can lookout for it in the summertime.
 Already we’ve got records and features on there that are going to have people blown away at the fact that we’re working with these artists.
 We have shit on there that they’re not even ready for.
 We got a lot of surprises."
 On May 30, 2013, the album cover and track listing were released revealing guest appearances from Big Body Bes, Wiz Khalifa, Prodigy and Raekwon.